pirates-of-the-SEAS/cs207-FinalProject/docs/milestone1.md

 Our core data structure will be a representation of a particular row in the trace table / step in the computational graph.
 Users will instantiate named variables that represent root nodes in the computational graph or equivalently the first few rows of the trace table.
 They will then create more complicated functions by composing these variables with elementary operations.

 This will be implemented via the AutoDiffVariable class, which will handle all of the operator overloading.
-AutoDiffVariable objects can be combined through elementary operations to yield a new AutoDiffVariable object that have the appropriate value and partial derivatives.
+AutoDiffVariable objects can be combined through elementary operations to yield a new AutoDiffVariable object that hasg the appropriate value and partial derivatives.

 The AutoDiffVariable class will expose a few methods, namely get_named_variables, get_value, and get_gradient.
 The user will access get_gradient when they have finished writing their computational graph.
 As for attributes, the AutoDiffVariable class will simply maintain the names of its variables as well as a dictionary which contains the value of the function and its partial derivatives.

 We will use numpy for elementary computations.

 We will create additional modules for each elementary function.
 Each module will contain a function that will update a AutoDiffVariable object accordingly.
-For example, "adfuncs.exp" would exponentiate the value and then multiplty each partial derivative by the new exponentiated value.
+For example, "adfuncs.exp(x)" would exponentiate the value and then multiplty each partial derivative by the new exponentiated value.

 We expect this approach to be robust enough to handle vector valued functions with vector inputs.
-We envision creating convenience methods if a user wishes to work in a multivariate setting i.e. we'll create convenience classes to allow broadcasting operations on iterables of AutoDiffVariable objects.
+We envision creating convenience methods if a user wishes to work in a multivariate setting i.e. we'll create convenience classes to create vectors of AutoDiffVariables and allow for broadcasting operations on iterables of AutoDiffVariable objects.